cakephp/docs/source/developing-with-cakephp/controllers.rst

 parameter.
 This can often be a quick way to assign a set of information to the view.

+.. versionchanged:: 1.3
     Array keys will be no longer be inflected before they are assigned to the view ('underscored\_key' does not become 'underscoredKey' anymore, etc.):

 ::